baramofme/vue-custom-console/README.md

 > **You should use this options** with `:hotKeyDisable="false"`

 ### hotKeyDisable

-Default hotKey is disabled. but when you set `videoGameConsole` to `true`, you should enabled hotKey features like below:
+Default hotKey feature is disabled. but when you set `videoGameConsole` to `true`, you should enabled hotKey features like below:

 ```vue